Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

    *state = PiggyBankState::Smashed

-Since the state is a mutable reference, we can simply mutate it to be ``Smashed``, preventing anyone from inserting any more GTU.
+Since the state is a mutable reference, we can simply mutate it to be ``Smashed``, preventing anyone from inserting any more CCD.

 Lastly we need to empty the piggy bank.
-To do that, we transfer all the GTU of the smart-contract instance to an account.
+To do that, we transfer all the CCD of the smart-contract instance to an account.

-To transfer GTU from a smart contract instance we create an action for a simple transfer, again using the generic ``A``.
+To transfer CCD from a smart contract instance we create an action for a simple transfer, again using the generic ``A``.
 To construct a simple transfer we need to provide the address of the receiving account and the amount to be transferred.